Evil Under the Sun (1982 film): Plot

 A female hiker finds a dead woman on the North York Moors in England.
 The strangled victim is identified as Alice Ruber.

 Four months later, an insurance company asks detective Hercule Poirot to examine an expensive diamond belonging to millionaire Sir Horace Blatt.
 Poirot identifies it as a fake, but is assured by Sir Horace that the original was purchased at Tiffany’s in New York for his mistress, actress Arlena Stuart Marshall; she apparently returned a paste replica after their split.
-Poirot agrees to meet Arlena at an expensive hotel on an island in the Adriatic Sea to probe the mystery.
-The hotel was the King of Tyrania's summer palace, gifted to former actress Daphne Castle "for services rendered".
+Poirot agrees to meet Arlena at an exclusive hotel on an island in the Adriatic Sea to probe the mystery.
+The hotel was the King of Tyrania's summer palace, gifted to his former mistress, ex-actress Daphne Castle.

 Arlena is on holiday with Kenneth, her new husband.
 She is emotionally abusive to her stepdaughter, Linda, and flirts openly with Patrick Redfern, who is holidaying on the island with his wife, Christine.
-Kenneth turns to his old friend, Daphne, who is horrified by how Arlena treats both him and Linda, and reveals that Arlena arranged for Patrick to be on the island.
+Kenneth turns to his old friend, Daphne for support.
+She is horrified by how Arlena treats Kenneth and Linda and reveals that Arlena arranged for Patrick to be on the island.
 Also at the resort are theatrical producers Odell and Myra Gardener, who are experiencing financial hardship because Arlena left a major show of theirs and is refusing a role in another.
 Likewise, Arlena is causing trouble for writer Rex Brewster, who has already spent his advance royalties for Arlena's tell-all biography, which she now refuses to approve for release.

 Early on the third morning, Arlena goes by paddle-boat to Ladder Bay for an assignation with Patrick.
 He arrives by powerboat with Myra, and, upon approaching Arlena, calls out to Myra that Arlena has been strangled.

 Poirot begins to investigate the murder, but all of the guests have an alibi.
 Kenneth claims to have been in his room typing at the time of the crime.
 Christine was with Linda at Gull Cove, and did not leave until 11:55 for a 12:30 tennis match.
-Sir Horace argued with Arlena at Ladder Bay and returned the fake diamond at 11:30, with Arlena promising an explanation that evening; his alibi is confirmed by both his yacht crew and Daphne, and Poirot found the bauble in a grotto when examining the crime scene.
+Sir Horace argued with Arlena at Ladder Bay and returned the fake diamond at 11:30, with Arlena promising an explanation that evening; his alibi is confirmed by both his yacht crew and Daphne.
+Poirot found the bauble in a grotto when examining the crime scene.
 Patrick left the hotel with Myra minutes before 12:00 PM, seeing Sir Horace's yacht approaching, and hearing the commemorative noon cannon firing.
 Rex met the swimming Linda when entering Gull Cove at noon, and reports that a bottle flung from the top of a cliff nearly hit him.
 Odell was seen reading by Daphne and her staff.
 He claims low water pressure hindered his 12:15 wash before tennis, but nobody admits to bathing at that time.